 March 31–April 20, 2023: Early Registration

-All contributions (papers, invited papers, proposals for invited sessions, workshops, and tutorials) must be submitted electronically through https://controls.papercept.net by January 15, 2023.
+All contributions (papers, invited papers, proposals for invited sessions, workshops, and tutorials) must be submitted electronically through https://controls.papercept.net by the due date.

-Paper format follows IEEE guidelines.
-Electronic submission will be handled through PaperCept – details are available on the conference web site.
+Paper format (two column) follows IEEE guidelines.
+Electronic submission will be handled through PaperCept – details are available on the conference website.
 Submitted papers should be classified as Contributed or Invited Session (max.
 8 pages), or Poster (max.
 6 pages) papers.
 Accepted, contributed, and invited session papers only, will be allowed up to two additional pages for an extra charge per additional page.
 Poster papers should aim at novel and cutting-edge ideas with potential, however, not yet fully developed.

 Invited Sessions: Proposals for invited sessions should contain a summary statement describing the motivation and relevance of the proposed session, the invited paper titles, and the names of the authors.
 Authors must submit FULL invited papers.
 Each paper must be marked as “Invited Session Paper”.

-Workshops and Tutorials: Proposals for workshops and tutorials should contain title, list of speakers, and extended summaries (2000 words) of their presentations.
+Workshops and Tutorials: A workshop or a tutorial proposal should contain a title, a list of speakers, and extended summaries (2000 words) of their presentations.

-All submitted papers will undergo a thorough, peer review process coordinated by the Program Chairs, Advisory Committee Members, IPC members, assigned Associate Editors and qualified reviewers.
-Each submitted paper will be reviewed by (at least) three qualified reviewers.
+All submitted papers will undergo a thorough peer review process coordinated by the Program Chairs, Advisory Committee Members, IPC members, Associate Editors, and qualified reviewers.
+Each paper will be reviewed by (at least) three qualified reviewers.
 Each Associate Editor will make recommendations.
 The Program Chairs will finalize and announce decisions by the due date.
 Each submitted paper will be checked for originality through iThenticate Plagiarism Detection Software.